pvandervelde/zinger/README.md

    1) **Limitation:** The rover will be consider having reached its destination if it is no more than 0.05 meters away from it.
 1) The rover will be able to communicate status and progress.
 1) The rover will be easy to construct and maintain

+### Nice to have requirements

+1) The rover will be able to carry an oversize load safely to the destination.
+1) The rover will be able to request assistance from a human operator if required.
+The request for help will be done in natural language and specific.
+Such that the human operator can quickly determine what needs to be done.
+1) The rover will be able to cooperate with other rovers to carry large and oversize loads to the destination location.
+   1) The rovers will collaborate to move the cargo safely and keeping in mind the stability limits for the cargo.
+Any issues with cargo stability and safety will be reported to human operators before and during the journey.

+## ????

 ## Project risks